 How To Tie A Running Bowline Knot

-There are a couple of ways to tie a Running Bowline Knot.
-If this is your first time trying one, you might find it easier for you to tie it around an object.
-If that sounds like a good idea, try tying it around a pole, tree limb, or similar object.
+If this is your first time trying one, you might find it easier to practice tying it around an object.
+Try tying it around a pole, tree limb, or similar object.
 If you want to go without, here’s how you do it.

 Step One: Make a loop with a section of the rope.